What Is IFS Therapy?

 Article By: Jef Page, LPC-A

 While searching for a therapist or researching different forms of therapy, you may have come across this acronym IFS and wondered what it was all about!
-Well in this post, we’ll explore what Internal Family Systems is and how it might be a good fit for you.
+Well in this post, we’ll explore what IFS therapy is and how it might be a good fit for you.

 Many of us attend therapy because we’ve noticed that the methods we’ve been using aren’t actually helping us move closer toward some of our goals.
 In fact, we either wondered or have concluded that, in some way, we are getting in our own way, and it sometimes feels like we don’t have a choice to do it any other way.